Working Life

 As Public Citizen notes:

 “Increased Drug Production is Linked to Past NAFTA-style Agricultural Trade Policies on Which the Peru and Colombia FTAs are Based: We do not need to rely on experts’ opinions regarding how the proposed FTAs will lead to increases in drug production.
 Unfortunately, there is a factual record demonstrating the phenomena.
-After NAFTA drove down commodity prices in Mexico and eventually 1.3 million Mexican campesinos were driven out of the business of growing corn and beans, many Mexican farmers turned to illegal drugs to compensate for lost income.
-The U.S. Customs and Border Protection Office reports that in NAFTA’s first decade, marijuana seizures doubled at the U.S.-Mexico border.”
+After NAFTA drove down commodity prices in Mexico and eventually 1.3 million Mexican

 Let’s not forget the drug companies.
 Pharmaceutical companies will get exclusive patent rights, getting 20-year monopoly rights to market drugs in Colombia—the very kind of provisions that have driven up drug prices in the U.S. Generic drugs will effectively be banned for ten years—putting tremendous economic pressure on the health care system in Colombia.

 Put simply, the deal would benefit business and political interests tied to the paramilitary forces.
 If you have any doubts about the links between the government and these right-wing paramilitary forces, check this out.
 In November 2006, two powerful senators and two members of Congress—allies of President Uribe – resigned because of evidence they had conspired with paramilitary groups.
-The Uribe government was rocked this past Monday when its foreign minister resigned
+The Uribe government was rocked this past Monday when its foreign minister resigned:

 The foreign minister of Colombia resigned Monday as the government of President Álvaro Uribe, the Bush administration’s closest ally in South America, struggled with a scandal that has disclosed ties between paramilitary cocaine-trafficking squads and some of Mr. Uribe’s most prominent political supporters.